-SF01_Test_Scene ario_1 mNCC (secure micro-slice creation) Requirements addressed 5 SF_01_FR01, SF_01_FR02, SF_01_FR03, SF_01_FR04, SF_01_FR07, SF_01_FR08, SF_01_FR011, SF_01_FR012, SF_01_FR014, SF_01_NFR01, SF_01_NFR02, SF_01_NFR03 KPIs 2 KPI_SF_01_1, KPI_SF_01_2 Prerequisites The NEMO platform should be installed and configured.
+SF01_Test_Scen ario_1 mNCC (secure micro-slice creation) Daquinamants SF_01_FR01, SF_01_FR02, SF_01_FR03, SF_01_FR04, SF_01_FR07, addressed 5 SF_01_FR08, SF_01_FR011, SF_01_FR012, SF_01_FR014, SF_01_NFR01, uuuresseu SF_01_NFR02, SF_01_NFR03 KPIs 2 KPI_SF_01_1, KPI_SF_01_2 Prerequisites The NEMO platform should be installed and configured.
 At least 3 users are registered and signed in with relevant access.
-One of them (let assume they are called OWNER) is acting as Smart Farming Application Owner (SFAO), who uploads their Smart Farming App in NEMO, available for deployment by third parties and has access as NEMO partner (see NEMO roles in D1.2 [2]).
+One of them (let assume they are called OWNER) is acting as Smart Farming Application Owner (SFAC), who uploads their Smart Farming App in NEMO, available for deployment by bird parties and has access as NEMO partner (see NEMO roles in D1.2 [2]).
 The rest of the users (let assume they are USER_A and USER_B) should be registered both as NEMO cluster providers, having provided their resources in NEMO, and as consumers, wishing to deploy the Smart Farming app in their resources only through NEMO.
-Thus, individual clusters in different administrative domains should be available for each of these cluster providers, aimed for simulating the resources (at least 1 edge/cloud server and 1 UAV) of the Smart Farming application users.
+Thus, individual clusters in different administrative domains should be available for each of these cluster providers, simed for simulating the resources (at least 1 edge/cloud server and 1 UAV) of the Smart Farming application users.
 FL training should be supported for at least one ML task in the Smart Farming application.
-The clusters should be configured appropriately, in order to be integrated into NEMO resources.
-The OWNER should be able to initiate an FL training tasks.
+The clusters should be able to run local training tasks as FL participants.
+NEMO should be configured, to order to allow restricting FL training tasks.
 Also, 1 user is registered as meta-OS Provider (ADMIN).
-Test steps Resource onboarding 1.
-USER_A signs in the NEMO dashboard and accesses the resource onboarding functionality.
-2. USER_A selects the option to add their resources into NEMO and provides relevant info.
-3. USER_A is notified about the result through the dashboard.
-4. USER_A is informed about their credits.
-The same process is followed by USER_B.
-Workload registration 1.
-The OWNER signs in NEMO as meta-OS consumer.
-2. The OWNER uploads their application into NEMO and is notified about the result.
-3. As soon as the upload is successful, it will be available for third parties to deploy and use it.
-4. The OWNER enables and configures the plugin that allows FL training to be initiated for an ML task in their application.
-5. The OWNER visualizes lifecycle data and credits through the NEMO dashboard.
-Workload execution 1.
-USER_A accesses the workload execution functionality in the NEMO dashboard.
+Test steps Resource onboarding USER_A signs in the NLMO dashboard and accesses the resource onboarding functionality.
+USER_A select the option to add their resources into NEMO and provides relevant info.
+USER_A is notified about the result through the dashboard.
+USER_A is more about their credits.
+The same provess is followed by USER_B.
+Worklead registration The OWNER signs in NEMO as meta-OS consumer.
+The OWNER uploads their application into NEMO and is notified about the result.
+As soon as the upload is successful, it will be available for third parties to deploy and use it.
+The OWNER enables and configures the plugin that allows FL training to be initiated for an ML task in their application.
+The OWNER visualizes lifecycle data and credits through the NEMO dashboard.
+1. USER_A accesses the workload execution functionality in the NEMO dashboard.